grscheller/neovim-notes/vimrcConfigFile.md

    set encoding=utf-8
    set fileencoding=utf-8

-   " Don't use TABS!!!, replace with 4 spaces when <tab> key is pressed.
+   " Don't use TABS!!!, replace with 4 spaces when <Tab> key is pressed.
-   " Use <ctrl-v> <tab> to actually add a real tab. set tabstop=4 set shiftwidth=4 set expandtab
+   " Use <C-v><Tab> to actually add a real tab. set tabstop=4 set shiftwidth=4
+   set expandtab